Utsira/WorkingCopyCodeaClient/README.md

 ## Usage

 Browse your Working Copy repositories by selecting folders and files in the "Finder" pane on the left.
+The "< Open in Working Copy" button in the top-left of the menu bar will open the selected repository in Working Copy.
+The close button in the top-right corner of the display exits WCCC back to Codea.

 WCCC supports two modes of working with repositories: